andreasmalta/choco_packages/kmupd4/Readme_en.txt

      Workaround: Change the driver paper type to match the paper type required by the printer and try printing again, or insert paper of the paper type required by the printer.

+ 12. In the Windows11 ARM64 environment, device information acquisition may fail in the following cases.

+      A) If you are using the V4 Universal Printer Driver PCL driver in a Windows 10 (ARM64) environment If you operating system update to Windows 11 (ARM64), the device information acquisition may fail.

+      B) If you accidentally install the V4 Universal Printer Driver PCL driver for Windows 10 (ARM64) in the Windows 11 (ARM64) environment It may fail to acquire device information.

+      Workaround: Follow the procedure in "5-1) Install" to install or update the V4 Universal Printer Driver PCL driver for Windows 11 (ARM64).

 //////////////////////////////////////////////////////////////////////////////////////////
 9. License